jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 ![](images/Automatic%20Execution%20Order.003.png)

-The dependency looks must different.
+The dependency looks might different.
 After the translation to this, execution order is determined fully by parent-child relations: parents execute first, then children.

 ![](images/Automatic%20Execution%20Order.004.png)